Research Foundation

 Academic Publication

-Our poster paper "EaseTalk: An LLM-Driven Speech Practice Tool for Real-Life Scenarios" was presented at ACM SmartComp 2025.
+Our paper "EaseTalk: An LLM-Driven Speech Practice Tool for Real-Life Scenarios" is available through IEEE.

 Our Methodology